To whom are we beautiful as we go?

 When even that was too much, I relied on Ujjayi breath, and then left nostril breathing.
 After that, I simply focused on my feet.

-I considered opening the door and yelling, which would be less embarrassing than dying, but the parking lot was empty.
+I considered opening the door and yelling, which would be less embarrassing than dying, but the parking lot appeared chillingly empty.

 But time had expanded infinitely.

-I thought about people dying in foreign places.
+I thought of those dying in foreign places.

 Strokes.
 Heart attacks.
 Seizures.
 Overdoses.